chauvincent/CodeSprint-iOS/README.md

 # CodeSprint-iOS
-Platform for Computer Science majors to get exposed to SCRUM and to get rid of lazy partners in the quarter/semester system.
+Platform for student developers or cs majors to get exposed to SCRUM and to get rid of lazy partners in the quarter/semester system.